whyorean/AuroraStore/README.md

 # Aurora Store

-**Aurora Store** is an unofficial, FOSS client to Google Play with an elegant design.
+**Aurora Store** is an unofficial, FOSS client to Google Play with bare minimum features.
 Aurora Store allows users to download, update, and search for apps like the Play Store.
 It works perfectly fine with or without Google Play Services or MicroG.